 |Seating Arrangement||Multiple Meaning /Error Spotting||Simple Interest & Compound Interest & Surds & Indices|

 Syllabus for SBI PO Mains Examination (Objective Test)

 |Reasoning||General/Economy/ Banking Awareness||English Language||Data Interpretation & Analysis||Computer Aptitude|

 |Linear Seating Arrangement||Current Affairs||Verbal Ability||Radar Graph Caselet||Computer Abbreviation|

 Syllabus for SBI PO Mains (Subjective Test)

-Considering the current situation, the below given essay writing topics can be covered:
+Considering the current situation, the below-given essay writing topics can be covered:

 - COVID -19 Impact on National/International Economy

-- Disputes pertaining to Water and other issues
+- Disputes about Water and other issues

 - India China Conflict

 - FDI, Gold Monetisation Scheme

 SBI PO exam is conducted online and the authority requires the test takers to follow the below-given instructions while appearing for the written examinations: